youngzhou1999/SmartPretrain/README.md

 ## 1. Preparation

-We first need to prepare the environment and dataset for evaluation and training.
+We first need to prepare the environment for evaluation and training.
 You can simply follow [QCNet's official repository](https://github.com/ZikangZhou/QCNet) to install necessary dependencies as this code is based on QCNet.

 ## 2. Evaluation with Our Fine-Tuned Model Checkpoints